datacarpentry/semester-biology/exercises/Vectors-shrub-volume-vectors-R.md

 1. The volume of each shrub (i.e., the length times the width times the height).
 2. The total volume of all of the shrubs.
 3. A vector of the height of shrubs with lengths greater than 2.5.
+4. A vector of the volume of shrubs with volumes greater than 20.
+5. A vector of the heights of the first 5 shrubs.
+6. A vector of the volumes of the first 3 shrubs.

+*Challenge*: A vector of the volumes of the last 5 shrubs with the code written so that it will return the last 5 values regardless of the length of the vector (i.e., it will give the last 5 values if their are 10, 20, or 50 individuals).